 Good behaviour and positive reinforcement provide the basis for the establishment of a secure, caring and happy environment; where everyone feels valued and respected, enabling them to learn effectively and develop as responsible, considerate members of the community and have positive relationships with others.
+We understand that behaviour is a form of communication and therefore we seek to understand why children are behaving in particular way.

-It is written for the benefit of all members of the school community to allow everyone to understand the policy of the school and to apply it consistently and fairly.
-The standard of behaviour expected of all pupils is included in the Home-School agreement which parents are asked to sign following their child's admission to Ellwood Community Primary School.
+This policy is written for the benefit of all members of the school community to allow everyone to understand the policy of the school and to apply it consistently and fairly.
+The standard of behaviour expected of all pupils is included in the Home-School agreement, which parents are made aware of and are asked to sign following their child's admission to Ellwood Community Primary School.